usnistgov/potentials/README.rst

 The potentials package provides a Python-based interface to the content hosted on the `NIST Interatomic Potentials Repository`_.
-The package directly interacts with the underlying database hosted at `https://potentials.nist.gov/`_ allowing for the metadata for the hosted interatomic potentials to be searched and explored.
+The package directly interacts with the underlying database hosted at `https://potentials.nist.gov/`_ allowing for the metadata for all hosted interatomic potentials to be searched and explored.

 Jupyter Notebooks